You are here

 With limited resources, there is a need to coordinate and streamline processes to make the best use of biomedical research resources and testing of preclinical compounds.
 There is also a need to prioritize the most promising vaccine candidates and move them into clinical trials in a way that is safe and efficient.

-Through the ACTIV initiative, NIH is pursuing four fast-track focus areas most ripe for opportunity, each of which is led by a working group of senior scientists representing government, industry, non-profit, philanthropic, and academic organizations.
+Through the ACTIV initiative, NIH is pursuing five fast-track focus areas most ripe for opportunity, each of which is led by a working group of senior scientists representing government, industry, non-profit, philanthropic, and academic organizations.

 Fast Track Area #1

 Develop a collaborative, streamlined forum to identify preclinical treatments.

 - Establishing a centralized process and repository for harmonizing and sharing methods and evaluating animal models